Two women in a painting class

 Writing Workshop

-Join like-minded writers working in a variety of genres, including short story, novel, poetry, flash fiction, screenplay and creative non-fiction.
-Get friendly support, critique and encouragement,regular assignments and deadlines that help get the work done.
-Instructor: Mardelle Fortier.
+Meet like-minded writers working in a variety of genres, including short story, novel, poetry, flash fiction, screenplay and creative nonfiction.
+You'll receive friendly support, critiques, encouragement, regular assignments and deadlines to help get the work done.
+Instructor: Mardelle Fortier

 10 a.m. to 1 p.m.